For all GME training programs

 The problem

-Your protocols exist.
+Your guidelines exist.
 Finding the current one shouldn't be this hard.

 Most programs keep their guidelines in shared drives, aging PDFs, and binders.
 The result is predictable — and risky.